ldaniel/fgv-artificial-intelligence-applications/README.md

 This website intends to present the work analysis for the *"Análise Econômica e Geração de Valor"* class assignment.

+:octocat: Run the project on binder at: (soon)

 ## Professor
 - Bernardo Aflalo